mattppal/blog/src/content/blog/what-is-delta.md

 ## 🎞️ Intro

-If you’re like me, Delta Lake probably evokes dreams of a visit to the [Tetons](https://www.alltrails.com/trail/us/wyoming/delta-lake-via-lupine-meadows-access).
-I've actually made [my case before](https://www.linkedin.com/posts/matt-palmer_delta-lake-via-lupine-meadows-access-activity-7067143615147380737-2JaF?utm_source=share&utm_medium=member_desktop), and I fully expect a data retreat to Delta Lake in 2024 (yes, Databricks, I have room for a sponsorship).
+"Delta Lake" sounds more like a [fun weekend hike](https://www.alltrails.com/trail/us/wyoming/delta-lake-via-lupine-meadows-access) than a part of a modern data stack.
+I've made [my case before](https://www.linkedin.com/posts/matt-palmer_delta-lake-via-lupine-meadows-access-activity-7067143615147380737-2JaF) and I fully expect a data retreat to the Tetons in 2024 (yes, Databricks, I have room for a sponsorship).

-Of course, Delta Lake is also an open-source storage framework.
-It is designed to enable a [lakehouse architecture](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) with compute engines like Spark, PrestoDB, Flink, Trino, Hive.
+Of course, Delta Lake is primarily an open-source storage framework.
+It is designed to enable a [lakehouse architecture](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) with compute engines like Spark, PrestoDB, Flink, Trino, and Hive.
 It has APIs for Scala, Java, Rust, Ruby, & Python.
+Storage frameworks like Delta have played a major role in lakehouse architectures, but the technology behind them can be unapproachable.

 As always, we’ll break this down to basics and give you a comprehensive picture of what Delta Lake is and how you can get started.